osrm-decentralized/osrm_custom_pbf/README.md

 Each commandline option explained:

 - `--rm -it` - runs as an interactive terminal, and upon termination closes the container.
 Good for development.
-When deploying, you'll want to replace `--rm it` with `-d` so it runs detached as a background process.
+When deploying, you'll want to replace `--rm -it` with `-d` so it runs detached as a background process.
-- `-p 5000:5000` - **Port**: maps your system's port number to docker container's internal port number.
-If you want to deploy on another port say 8800, use: `-p 8800:5000`
+- `-p 5000:5000` - **Port mapping**: Change the left side number if you want to deploy on another port.
+Like: to deplot on :8000, `-p 8000:5000`
 - `-v $(pwd)/data:/data` - **Volume**: mounts the data/ folder in your current directory as a persistent storage volume used by the program.
 You'll see a lot of files collecting there when you run.
 - `-v $(pwd)/profiles:/profiles` - mounts the profiles/ folder in this repo (should also be in your current directory) likewise.
 - `-e PBFURL='https://server.nikhilvj.co.in/dump/delhi.pbf'` - **ENV**: Instructs the program to download and use this PBF as source data.
 This is passed in as an environment variable (for the compose/kubernetes folks)